 > Since kitniyot bears many similarities to the five grains, one may come to mistakenly eat chametz.

 > Kitniyot are often grown or stored with kernels of the five grains; if chametz kernels are mixed with the kitniyot, it will be difficult to separate them out.

 Kitniyot foods are permitted to someone who is ill or a child who requires them, and is not yet cognizant of Passover concepts.
 Even a healthy adult may eat kitniyot on Passover if he would otherwise have nothing else to eat.
 In these cases, one should be careful to ensure that the kitniyot foods do not contain chametz, chametz-processing aids or additives, were not processed on chametz equipment and are stored apart from other Passover foods, as well as served on separate kitchen utensils.

 The infirm, elderly or children who cannot follow the stringencies (chumrot) of a particular minhag may be lenient.
 If the ailment is such that the person is unlikely to be able to follow a minhag, even in future years, then a Rabbi should be consulted; at times hatarat nedarim (ritual annulment of a vow) is required.

-This year a new chametz-free ibuprofen, Kosher-Meds Children’s Ibuprofen – Original Berry Flavor, is available for young children ages two and up.
+This year a new certified ibuprofen, Kosher-Meds Children’s Ibuprofen – Original Berry Flavor, is available for young children ages two and up.